Skip to main content

 InputMeaning

-Start your AI coding agent from the mock-lab repo root.
-Ask it to use the replay tuning skill and give it the two paths:
+If you want help interpreting the artifacts, start your AI coding agent from the mock-lab repo root.
+Ask it to use the replay tuning skill and give it the recording:

 Use the proxymock-replay-tuning skill to tune this replay.